-2022 2021 Gross carrying values of ss carrying values of Gross carrying values of s of Total Impaired 1 Not Impaired Total Impaired 1 Not Impaired Rm Rm Rm Rm Rm Rm Total restructured exposures 91 601 9 785 81 816 110 981 12 139 98 842
+2022 2021 Gross carrying values of Gross carrying values of Total Impaired Not Impaired Total Impaired Not Impaired Rm Rm Rm Rm Rm Rm Total restructured exposures 91 601 9 785 81 816 110 981 12 139 98 842

 • The relief population is a finite list of accounts which continue to amortise.
 Distressed customer accounts amortise at a slower pace than the performing population, and therefore a negative selection of accounts remain.